 Realistically, the number of installs will not contribute to the success of an app if the users do not make any in-app purchases or simply do not stick around.
 As a result, app developers are now targeting high lifetime value (LTV) users.
 In short, these high LTV users are active users who are spending, or will spend, real money in the app.
 For more info about user LTV and how it is calculated, click here.

 Optimize for Post-Install Events

 Apps generate revenue when high LTV users conduct post-install actions, such as purchasing an extra game life, utilizing paid-subscriptions, booking a hotel room, or listing an item for sale in the app.
 The more post-install actions a user conducts, the higher the user’s LTV.
 Thus, app developers are optimizing their app marketing campaigns for post-install events as a way to acquire high LTV users.

 This can be accomplished by forecasting the probability of post-install events to determine what optimization should be implemented in real-time bidding (RTB) situations.
 The accuracy of the forecast determines both the media placement and consequently, whether advertisers will achieve their post-install goal.
 In a programmatic media-buying platform such as Aarki Encore, bidding algorithms can be utilized to forecast the probability of post-install events, enabling app developers to make data-driven campaign decisions and implement necessary optimizations to achieve post-install goals.
 User acquisition through programmatic media is easy if you know the basics.

 As this industry continues to evolve, app developers are adjusting their strategies accordingly.
 Now, app marketing strategies go beyond running a simple user acquisition campaign.
-To learn more about more emerging solutions, keep an eye out for the second part of this blog series which will focus on cross-promotion and re-engagement strategies.
+To learn more about more emerging solutions, read the second part of this blog series which will focus on cross-promotion and re-engagement strategies.